GuinsooLab/annastore/CONTRIBUTING-MINIO.md

 git checkout -b my-new-feature
 ```

-### Test AnnaStore server changes
+### Test MinIO server changes

 After your code changes, make sure

 - To add test cases for the new code.
-If you have questions about how to do it, please [email](bqjimaster@gmail.com) to me.
+If you have questions about how to do it, please ask on our [Slack](https://slack.min.io) channel.
 - To run `make verifiers`
 - To squash your commits into a single commit. `git rebase -i`.
 It's okay to force update your pull request.
 - To run `make test` and `make build` completes.